Sargasso Swimmers: EELS

 LOOKING FOR ANSWERS

 When scientists feel clueless, they collect more data.
-That’s what TPWD and the Hendrickson Lab have been doing.
+That’s what TPWD, the Hendrickson Lab, and the University of Houston-Clear Lake (UHCL) have been doing.

 So far, the only eels seen in Texas are yellows.